 • Any ratio of men and women may participate, including all male and all female teams.

 A regulation season match consists of two teams playing within 55 mins of time.
 Playing as many games they can within the allowed time.
 Each game will count as one point.
-At the end of 55 mins, the team with the most points win.
+At the end of 55 mins, the team with the most points wins.
 If the score is tied at the 55 minute mark the match ends in a tie and a new game does not start is 55 mins of game time has been already played.

 Play begins with all players positioned on their team's backline.
 Teams should have no more than 13 at the starting line.
 If a ball is caught by your team, no other players can come into play.

 • The Rush occurs at the beginning of each game or reset.